aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/eda-generic.md

 This sub-section should cover mostly on data cleaning and imputing.
 If there are too many missing values consider dropping the column.
 However if dropping is not an option, a more sophisticated method for imputing the missing value is to use the other available features to predict the value of that particular column (model-based imputation/multiple imputation).

 The choice of approach for handling missing data is also influence by the type of "missingness".
 There are mainly three kinds of "missingness": MCAR, MAR, MNAR (see article link at reference section).
-Before performing any imputation, it is highly recommended to first consult the stakeholder and understand possible reasons behind the missingness.
+Before performing any imputation, it is highly recommended to first consult the stakeholder and understand possible reasons behind the "missingness".

 Generally, there are 4 ways to impute
 - assign a fixed value(s) based on domain knowledge